turingschool/lesson_plans/ruby_04-apis_and_scalability/visual_git_tools.markdown

 - `git fetch`
 - `git push github master:gh-pages`

+There's a couple use cases that I've been glad I had a git GUI.
+Let's get one.

 ## Gitx

-There's several version of Gitx.
+There's several versions of Gitx.
 I'm going to show you my favorite.
 I can't remember why I don't like the other ones, but this has what I need.

 ###